A note on Masuoka's Theorem for semisimple irreducible Hopf algebras: introduction

 Following the main theorem \ref{TMR} and removing the assumption $k=\bar{k}$, we also prove two corollaries.
 Corollary \ref{c1} says that any semisimple connected Hopf algebra is commutative and Corollary \ref{c2} lists several equivalent conditions for a finite-dimensional connected Hopf algebra to be semisimple.
 One consequence is that the semisimplicity of such Hopf algebra is completely captured by the semisimplicity of the Hopf subalgebra generated by the first term of its coradical filtration.

-The application of Theorem C can be used to classify all $p^3$-dimensional connected Hopf algebras, which will be appearing in a forthcoming paper.
-Suppose $\Chara k=p$ and $k=\bar{k}$.
+The application of Theorem C can be used to classify all $p^3$-dimensional connected Hopf algebras, which is completed in \cite{VWW,VW}.
+Suppose $\Chara(k)=p$ and $k=\bar{k}$.
 Let $H$ be a connected Hopf algebra of dimension $p^3$ over $k$.
 Assume $H$ is not primitively generated, otherwise it is isomorphic to $u(\mathfrak g)$ for some three-dimensional restricted Lie algebra $\mathfrak g$.
 Then we can find some Hopf subalgebra $L$ of dimension $p^2$ containing all the primitive elements of $H$.
 The structure of $L$ is already known, since all $p^2$-dimensional connected Hopf algebra has been classified in \cite{wang2012connected}.
 Moreover, $H$ can be obtained by adding one non-primitive element to $L$ whose comultiplication is described by $\HL^2(L,k)$.
 Now according to Theorem $C$, we not only know the structure of $H$ that is semisimple, but also know any nonsemsimple $H$ only arises from nonsemisimple $L$.

 \begin{remark} Any semisimple Hopf algebra is finite-dimensional by \cite[pp. 107]{sweedlerHopfalgebra}.
 If furthermore it is connected, then the base field is of positive characteristic.
 Otherwise the Hopf subalgebra generated by all primitive elements is infinite-dimensional by \cite[Theorem 5.6.5]{montgomery1993hopf}. \end{remark}